-3. BUDGET PLANNING 2018-19
+4. BUDGET PLANNING 2018-19

-The Committee received a report that had been submitted to Cabinet on 8 November and which set out the high level issues facing the Council in developing budget proposals for 2018/2019 and in updating the Medium Term Financial Plan (MTFP).
+Cabinet considered a report setting out the high level issues facing the Council in developing budget proposals for 2018/2019 and in updating the Medium Term Financial Plan (MTFP).

 The current MFTP for 2018/19 had been agreed by Council in February, 2017.
 This had predicted the need to identify £1.4 million of savings in order to balance the budget for 2018/19, based upon the information available at that time and a set of assumptions around key variables within the budget.
 These assumptions would be revisited and reviewed as part of the budget planning for 2018/19 and the following four years which made up the MTFP.